Che Guevara: Early political office

 Guevara acquired the additional position of Finance Minister, as well as President of the National Bank.
 These appointments, combined with his existing position as Minister of Industries, placed Guevara at the zenith of his power, as "virtual czar" of the economy.
-As a consequence of heading the central bank, it became Guevara's duty to sign the currency, which per custom bore his signature.
-He signed the bills solely "Che".
-It was through this symbolic act, which horrified many in the financial sector, that Guevara signaled his distaste for money and the class distinctions it brought about.
+As a consequence of heading the central bank, it became Guevara's duty to sign the currency.
+He signed the bills "Che".
+It was through this symbolic act, which horrified many in finance, that Guevara signaled his distaste for money and the class distinctions it brought about.
 Guevara's long time friend Ricardo Rojo remarked that "the day he signed Che on the bills, (he) literally knocked the props from under the widespread belief that money was sacred."

-International threats were heightened when, on 4 March 1960, massive explosions ripped through the French freighter La Coubre carrying Belgian munitions from Antwerp, and docked in Havana Harbor.
-The blasts killed 76 people and injured several hundred, with Guevara personally providing first aid to some victims.
-Castro accused the CIA of "an act of terrorism" and held a state funeral the following day for the victims.
+International threats were heightened when, in March 1960, massive explosions ripped through the French freighter La Coubre carrying Belgian munitions from Antwerp, and docked in Havana Harbor.
+The blasts killed 76 people and injured hundreds, with Guevara personally providing first aid to victims.
+Castro accused the CIA of "an act of terrorism" and held a state funeral for the victims.
 At the memorial service Alberto Korda took the famous photograph of Guevara, now known as Guerrillero Heroico.

-Perceived threats prompted Castro to eliminate more "counter-revolutionaries" and utilize Guevara to drastically increase the speed of land reform.
-To implement this, a new agency, the National Institute of Agrarian Reform (INRA), was established by the government to administer the new agrarian reform law.
-INRA quickly became the most important governing body in Cuba, with Guevara serving as its head.
-Under Guevara's command, INRA established its own 100,000-person militia, used first to help the government seize control of the expropriated land and supervise its distribution, and later to set up cooperative farms.
+Perceived threats prompted Castro to eliminate more "counter-revolutionaries" and utilize Guevara to accelerate land reform.
+The National Institute of Agrarian Reform (INRA), was established to administer the new law.
+INRA became the most important governing body in Cuba, with Guevara at its head.
+Under Guevara, INRA established its own 100,000-person militia, to help the government seize control of land, supervise its distribution, and set up cooperative farms.
 The land confiscated included 480000 acre owned by American corporations.
-In retaliation, US President Dwight D. Eisenhower reduced US imports of Cuban sugar (Cuba's main cash crop), which led Guevara on 10 July 1960 to address over 100,000 workers in front of the Presidential Palace at a rally to denounce the "economic aggression" of the US.
+In retaliation, US President Dwight D. Eisenhower reduced US imports of Cuban sugar (Cuba's main crop), which led Guevara on 10 July 1960 to address 100,000 workers in front of the Presidential Palace, to denounce US "economic aggression".
 Time Magazine reporters who met with Guevara described him as "guid(ing) Cuba with icy calculation, vast competence, high intelligence, and a perceptive sense of humor".